-As University of Rochester students know from the first moments they step onto campus, our world is a complicated, wondrous place, and each day we are called to understand it just a bit better---- our experience bit-by-bit and question-by-question richer for our exploration and knowledge.
+As University of Rochester students know from the first moments they step onto campus, our world is wondrous place, and each day we are called to understand it just a bit better––our experience bit-by-bit and question-by-question richer for our exploration and knowledge.

 The spirit of Meliora is not something shed at graduation.
 Rather, it continues to guide our experience and curiosity about our world as passionate lifelong learners.
 As we strive to better understand and appreciate our planet and its people, travel is the ultimate educator.
 As a part of the University of Rochester Travel Club, you will join fellow alumni, parents, friends, and our University hosts as we explore the world.
 Our encounters with distant landscapes, fascinating cultures, and with each other, promise to be transformational!